 The line that separates excellent from average React code can be blurred.
 Sometimes we refer to good code as “elegant”.
 Elegance is a very human and subjective quality.
 There is, however, one objective thing that can test if some code is good (AKA elegant) code, and that’s other code.

 On this page:

-- Focusing the discussion, unit test vs integration test, go to section.
+- Focusing the discussion, unit test vs integration test

 In this article you are going to learn what is the best approach to test your React components.
 The bad news is that I'm not going to directly tell you what the best approach is.
 The good news is that by the end of the article you should be able to make your own informed decisions about what’s the most “elegant” approach for your code.

 The most common types of tests we write are end-to-end (AKA e2e), integration tests, and unit tests. e2e executes a user interaction from one end to the other end.
 For instance, a user logging in interaction requires from a real browser (one end) to the database (the other end).
 The e2e will test any code in between both ends.

 A unit test tests a unit of code.
 For the purpose of this article, which is focused on testing in React, I’ll refer to a unit as a React component.
 So in this context, unit means a glob of UI that's intended to be used.
 Discussing what a “unit” of code is can be an article in itself.
 No worries, we’ve got that article.
 An integration test is a test that tests anything in between the other two.

 There are different approaches to test a React app based on some variation of those 3 types of tests.
 Let’s see some of these variations:

 This approach tells us that we should write mostly unit tests, followed by fewer integration tests, and even fewer e2e tests.